This post is written by KS1 specialist teacher Anne.

 The results of the screening check are submitted to the local authority.
 The check is designed to assess children’s phonics skills and to help identify those pupils who need extra support in decoding and reading words using phonics.

-What is the expected standard for the year 2 phonics screening check?
+What is the expected standard for the year 1 phonics screening check in 2022?

-We have created a year 2 mock screening check resource pack to allow you to familiarise children with the structure and layout of the check.
+Explore our year 1 mock phonics screening check to familiarise children with the structure and layout of the check.
 It has the same number of pseudo and real words as well as a guide to acceptable pronunciations and a scoring sheet.
-It can be used as a PowerPoint in a whole class, small group or 1:1 activity, or it can be printed and used as a booklet.
-This mock check allows you to familiarise children with the check and discuss any strategies or difficulties without needing to use the past versions from the DfE.
-We have also got lots of other resources to help support your daily phonics teaching or fill any gaps in your children’s phonic knowledge.
-We also have a phonics screening check bingo game, and phonics screening check buried treasure game.
+It can be used as a powerpoint in a whole class, small group or 1:1 activity, or it can be printed and used as a booklet.
+The mock phonicscheck allows you to familiarise children with the check and discuss any strategies or difficulties without needing to use the past versions from the DfE.